typescript-eslint/typescript-eslint/docs/getting-started/linting/TSLINT.md

 ---
 id: tslint
-title: Migrating from TSLint to ESLint
+title: What about TSLint?
-sidebar_label: Migrating from TSLint to ESLint
+sidebar_label: What about TSLint?
 ---

 TSLint is a fantastic tool.
 It is a linter that was written specifically to work based on the TypeScript AST format